misiektoja/lastfm_monitor/docs/configuration.md

 The command validates that the destination is a complete HTTPS URL then updates only `WEBHOOK_URL` in `.env`.
 Existing values require confirmation.
 Use `--env-file PATH` to select another private settings file.

 Set `WEBHOOK_ENABLED = True` in `lastfm_monitor.conf` then choose `WEBHOOK_PROVIDER = "discord"` or `WEBHOOK_PROVIDER = "ntfy"`.
 Standard Discord and `ntfy.sh` URLs correct a mismatched configured provider automatically.
+While `WEBHOOK_PROVIDER` is left at its default, that detection is silent and `--verbose` reports it.
+A warning appears only when your configuration file sets a provider the URL disagrees with.
 This also applies to a `WEBHOOK_URL` replaced in the dotenv file and reloaded with `SIGHUP`: swapping a Discord webhook for an ntfy topic moves the provider with it, and the tool says so.
 A destination it does not recognize leaves the configured provider alone.

 Enable the events you want through the `WEBHOOK_*_NOTIFICATION` settings.
 Last.fm Monitor supports active, inactive, monitored track, every song, loop, offline entry, follower, following and error alerts.
 Matching command-line switches are listed under [Webhook Notifications](usage.md#webhook-notifications).